AEBilgrau/correlateR/README.md

 The package is designed to perform well in both high and low dimensional cases as well as both on dense and sparse matrices.

-The packages is features (or, is planned to feature):
+Currently, the packages is planned feature:

  - [x] `cor`/`cov` Marginal (unconditional) correlation/covariance.
 These basic
        functions can be prefixed to yield other correlation/covariance